Notable People

 The Nassar case changed her public role, but not her seriousness

 What the short post could not yet see was how fully Raisman would reshape that moment into a public demand for accountability.
 The 2021 Senate Judiciary Committee hearing on the FBI's mishandling of the Nassar investigation shows how far her role had evolved.
-By then she was not simply recounting harm.
+By then she was doing more than recounting harm.
 She was pressing institutions to explain themselves.

 That shift is the key to the biography.